Getting to know payslips

 Getting to know payslips Getting to know payslips Getting to know payslips Getting to know payslips

-This lesson contains content from a lesson previously titled Money and work.
+This lesson contains content from a lesson previously titled Money and work, find out about the updates here.

 The Getting to know payslips lesson explores payslips, encouraging students to become familiar with reading a payslip and calculating pay.
 They will also explore loans and pensions and identify employee benefits beyond a salary.